 We request a meeting on site with the Topographical Surveyors so we can request certain views “shot” from certain places on site.
-We also may request certain surrounding buildings located as well as any site features such as trees, rock outcroppings, fences, etc. When the topographical survey is received, the site will be studied for vehicular access and storage.
+We may also request certain surrounding buildings located as well as any site features such as trees, rock outcroppings, fences, etc. When the topographical survey is received, the site will be studied for vehicular access and storage.
 Our primary concern relevant to formulating the initial layout will be the “views”.
 Many environmental factors also come into play.
 From either a privacy standpoint or just undesirable, some views are planned to be blocked.
 Topography determines access and vertical circulation in the three dimensional design.
 Both winter and summer sun paths must be considered.
 Wind protection plays an important role in forming outdoor living spaces.
 The interplay of indoor and outdoor spaces is a significant consideration.
 The introduction of water elements can be very important.
 We develop a Site Analysis from this information.

 The views received from the Surveyor are verified for location and distance on our topographical program.
-We have all of Colorado in the topographical program.
+We have all of Colorado and North Carolina (as well as other states) in the topographical program.
 The views are studied in plan and in section to determine the true requirements of them.
 We need to know exactly where they are so we can locate them in the CADD drawing.
 We will have lines in plan and in section from the actual view locations back to the site so we can “drag” the view lines around into any room or location in the home to determine how they interface with the design.
 Because this is done in plan and in section, we not only know where to put the windows and how wide, but also how high, as not to cut off the views at the top.
 Nothing is worse than walking into a space and to have the mountain top cut off by the top of a window.

 The site is the most important driver of a design next to the program.
-We always say we are three dimensional puzzle builders; we just need our clients to give us the pieces of the puzzle, the importance of their relationships and a site, so we may begin our analysis.
+We always say we are three dimensional puzzle builders; we just need our clients to give us the “pieces of the puzzle,” the importance of their relationships and a site, so we may begin our analysis.
 We do not design in a bubble.
 We design step by step with our client’s understanding so when they are finally in the built environment, they know exactly how the design was resolved.

 Conceptual design provides the Owner with an understanding of the Program and the Site Analysis.
 This is the most important phase of design.
 If a great conceptual design is developed, the rest of the design occurs due to process, the process of evolution of the design, ever increasing in completeness and detail.
 To do so, we develop conceptual plans with accurate room sizes and relationships.
 We may provide some optional concepts to generate thought and comment.
 Eventually, the concept direction is chosen and more fully developed.
 Typically the design evolves from the main level to the lower level, the main level creating the footprint for the lower level.
 The upper level follows shortly.
 A conceptual elevation is developed from the plans.
 Once the Owner is thrilled with the concept, the Design Team proceeds to Schematic Design.

 These are the documents for permit and bidding.
 This is the incorporation of the design into a buildable document.
 The more complete the CD’s, the better the bids and the less chance for change orders.
-Our non-Owner generated change orders are less than one percent historically
+Our non-Owner generated change orders are less than one percent historically.